dorta/dorta/README.md

 ### Hi there 👋

-I'm Diego, a full-time system & application engineer.
+I'm Diego, a full-time Senior Software Engineer at Variscite LTD.

 #### Fun Fact ⚡